Some links in this post may be affiliate links

 Maranta leuconeura problems include dropping leaves, brown leaf tips, leaf spots, yellowing, stunted growth, rotting, pests and diseases among others.
 Keep reading for more details on these problems and how to fix them.

 Maranta dropping leaves is due to too dry air (low humidity).
 These plants are very sensitive to low air humidity.
+Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.

-In addition, you can grow Maranta in a well-lit bathroom or other moist areas in the home where it can enjoy the constantly humid conditions.
+Maranta can also be grown in a closed terrarium as a high humidity can be maintained in a terrarium.
+In addition, you may grow Maranta in a well-lit bathroom, kitchen and other moist areas in the home where it can enjoy the constantly humid conditions.

 Maranta limp and rotting stems are due to too cold air and or too wet soil.
 At this point, the plant may be too far gone to be saved.

-To prevent limp and rotting stems maintain an average warmth with a minimum of 150C.
-Keep the plant away from cold draughts and sudden changes in temperature.
+To prevent limp and rotting stems in the future, maintain an average warmth of 16-280C.
+Keep the plant away from cold drafts and sudden changes in temperature.
+Also, avoid soggy soil by ensuring that the pot has a drainage hole and that the soil is free-draining.

+Maranta brown and dry leaf tips accompanied by stunted growth are an indication of spider mite infestation due to the air being too dry.
 Remove the dead growth and set the pot on a wet pebble tray to raise humidity or grow the plant in the humid areas of the home like the bathroom if the lighting is adequate.

 Maranta discolored or scorched leaves are due to exposure of the plant to direct sunlight.
 Move the plant to a shaded spot or protect it from direct sunlight to prevent its death.